 To the Christians reading this, let me insert this quote:

 The most critical issue facing Christians is not abortion, pornography, the disintegration of the family, moral absolutes, MTV, drugs, racism, sexuality, or school prayer.
 The critical issue today is dullness.
 We have lost our astonishment.
 The Good News is no longer good news, it is okay news.
 Christianity is no longer life changing, it is life enhancing.
 Jesus doesn’t change people into wild-eyed radicals anymore.
 He changes them into “nice people”.

+Remember?
 John the Baptist said to the people, do you think because you are sons of Abraham that you will be spared?
 God can from these rocks raise sons of Abraham.
-And actually, looking around to the number of Christians in the world, apparently God did just that.
+Yes, looking around to the number of Christians in the world, apparently God did just that.
 What shall we say now?
 We have become sodomites: “This was the guilt of your sister Sodom: she and her daughters had pride, excess of food, and prosperous ease, but did not aid the poor and needy.”
 [Ezekiel 16:49 NRSV] “But Lord, when did we see you hungry, and did not feed you?
 When were you naked, and we did not clothe you?”
 “Even as you have done it to the least of these, you have done it unto me.”
 If you have it in your head that being a Christian gives you an excuse to do stupid or evil things, you have it in reverse.
 To be able to look down at people, to exclude them from the finer things: you have it backward, friend.
 That’s what the losers do.